SubscribeGet the latest on CREATE news, information and events

 What is out-of-home care?

-Children and young people in out-of-home care are placed with either relatives (kinship care), foster carers, adoptive parents (adoption), in residential care or independent living arrangements.
+Children and young people in out-of-home care are placed with either relatives (kinship care), foster carers, adoptive parents (adoption), or they are placed in residential care or independent living arrangements.
 Children and young people stay in care until they can safely return home or until they turn 18 years.